Rheumatoid arthritis: Joints

 Arthritis of joints involves inflammation of the synovial membrane.
-Joints become swollen, tender and warm, and stiffness limits their movement.
+Joints become swollen, tender, and warm, and stiffness limits their movement.
 With time, multiple joints are affected (polyarthritis).
 Most commonly involved are the small joints of the hands, feet and cervical spine, but larger joints like the shoulder and knee can also be involved.
-Synovitis can lead to tethering of tissue with loss of movement and erosion of the joint surface causing deformity and loss of function.
+Synovitis can lead to tethering of tissue with loss of movement and erosion of the joint surface, causing deformity and loss of function.
 The fibroblast-like synoviocytes (FLS), highly specialized mesenchymal cells found in the synovial membrane, have an active and prominent role in these pathogenic processes of the rheumatic joints.

-RA typically manifests with signs of inflammation, with the affected joints being swollen, warm, painful and stiff, particularly early in the morning on waking or following prolonged inactivity.
+RA typically manifests with signs of inflammation, with the affected joints being swollen, warm, painful, and stiff, particularly early in the morning on waking or following prolonged inactivity.
 Increased stiffness early in the morning is often a prominent feature of the disease and typically lasts for more than an hour.
-Gentle movements may relieve symptoms in early stages of the disease.
+Gentle movements may relieve symptoms in the early stages of the disease.
 These signs help distinguish rheumatoid from non-inflammatory problems of the joints, such as osteoarthritis.
 In arthritis of non-inflammatory causes, signs of inflammation and early morning stiffness are less prominent.

 The pain associated with RA is induced at the site of inflammation and classified as nociceptive as opposed to neuropathic.
 The joints are often affected in a fairly symmetrical fashion, although this is not specific, and the initial presentation may be asymmetrical.